iqbal-lab-org/paper_pfalciparum_DBs/README.md

 Reproducibility is mediated by a singularity container whose definition is at `reproducibility/container/singu_def.def`.

+A built version of this container is expected by the workflows in `reproducibility/container/built/singu.sif`.
+A built version is available on zenodo and can be copied from there (see paper for link).

 An additional repository is included in this project, as a git subtree, called `plasmo_paralogs`.
 That sub-project runs all the sequence analyses of DBLMSP and DBLMSP2 and is structured in the same way as this one (README.md, Snakemake workflows, scripts).